Table of Contents

 double err = slider.ErrorEstimate();

-For additively separable functions, the error estimate accurately reflects the total error.
-For coupled functions, the actual error may be larger due to the sliding approximation itself.
+For exactly additively separable functions, this is the relevant interpolation diagnostic.
+For coupled functions, the actual error may be larger because the decomposition itself cannot represent cross-group interaction terms.

 Accuracy near and far from pivot

-The sliding approximation is most accurate near the pivot point.
-As the evaluation point moves away from the pivot in multiple dimensions simultaneously, cross-coupling errors accumulate.
-For strongly coupled functions like Black-Scholes, errors of 20--50% at domain boundaries have been observed.
+The sliding approximation is usually most accurate near the pivot point.
+As the evaluation point moves away from the pivot in multiple groups simultaneously, cross-coupling errors can accumulate.
+Always validate with held-out points, especially near domain boundaries and in regions where several grouped variables move together.

 Serialization